isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-It is hard to be certain that concurrency isn't used now or will be sometime in the future.
+It is hard to be certain that concurrency isn’t used now or will be sometime in the future.
 Code gets re-used.
 Libraries using threads may be used from some other part of the program.
 Note that this applies most urgently to library code and least urgently to stand-alone applications.